Best Sunscreens for Kids 2024, Tested & Reviewed

 Consumer Reports recommends not using spray sunblock until the FDA completes its full investigation into these issues.

 Chemicals in All Sunscreen!
 We want to be clear that we don't know of any sunscreen options that contain no chemicals whatsoever.
-Whether it's oxybenzone or avobenzone, zinc oxide or titanium oxide, to protect against burns and lower your risk of melanoma you'll be applying chemicals directly to your skin.
-Chemicals happen to be very effective at blocking the sun's harmful rays, but some are more toxic than others
+Whether it's oxybenzone or avobenzone, zinc oxide or titanium dioxide, to protect against burns and lower your risk of melanoma you'll be applying chemicals directly to your skin.
+Chemicals happen to be very effective at blocking the sun's harmful rays, but some are more toxic than others.

-What to avoid: Here are the key sunscreen chemicals to avoid, according to the Environmental Working Group: Oxybenzone, Octinoxate, Homosalate, Octisalate, and Octocrylene.
+Sunscreen Chemicals to avoid: Here are the key sunscreen chemicals to avoid, according to the Environmental Working Group: Oxybenzone, Octinoxate, Homosalate, Octisalate, and Octocrylene.
 Many of these tend to penetrate the skin, enter the bloodstream, and even cross the blood-brain and blood-breastmilk barrier.
 They also tend to be related to hormone disruption and skin allergies.
 And let's not forget methylisothiazolinone and parabens.